 You can then query your data, create custom charts with it, and add it to dashboards.

-The Flex integration comes bundled with the infrastructure agent.
-Learn more about requirements.
+The Flex integration comes bundled with the infrastructure agent, and it can be configured like any other on-host integration.
+Learn more about configuration options.